Skip to Content

 The best homemade popcorn is just a few minutes away—no fancy poppers necessary!
 Top it with browned butter and nutritional yeast and you’ve got yourself one darn delicious movie night in.

-a bowl of homemade popcorn on the counter
+a bowl of homemade popcorn seasoned with butter, salt and nutritional yeast on the counter

-homemade popcorn ingredients, kernels, butter, vegetable oil, salt, and nutritional yeast in bowls on a counter
+popcorn kernels, butter, vegetable oil, salt, and nutritional yeast in bowls on a counter

-How To Make Popcorn at Home: A Step-by-Step Guide
+How To Make The Best Popcorn at Home

-1. Heat the vegetable oil and two kernels of popcorn over high heat in a covered skillet or Dutch oven.
+1. Heat the vegetable oil and two kernels of popcorn over high heat in a Dutch oven.
 These two popcorn kernels are your tester kernels—they’re going to tell you when the oil is ready!

 2. Listen for the pop!
 Once you hear the two kernels pop, lift the lid and add the remaining kernels.
 Cover the pot again.